MekNZ/DemoTest/README.md

 # Demo Project following an online lesson
+Spring Security using basic Authentication and BCryptPasswordEncoder